Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Ambassador Rockefeller was being cruelly understanding about it all.
 Understanding… but firm.

-“You understand of course that we would very much *appreciate* an explanation,” he said.
+"You understand of course that we would very much *appreciate* an explanation," he said.

 On that point, Gabe didn’t *technically* have to give him an inch.
 Pragmatically, though… perhaps an inch wasn’t too much to ask.
 He was treading on potentially very thin ice.

-“There was an irregularity,” he said, calmly.
+"There was an irregularity," he said, calmly.
 He’d broken out his cane again, even though he technically didn’t need it nowadays thanks to the nerve regeneration.
 But it came in handy as a prop sometimes, to make him seem older and more harmless than he truly was.

 He doubted whether Rockefeller was fooled, but the point was not to fool him.

-“It must have been quite an irregularity,” the ambassador said.
+"It must have been quite an irregularity," the ambassador said.

-“The kind that might be nothing, but which a man in my position can’t ignore,” Gabe replied.
+"The kind that might be nothing, but which a man in my position can’t ignore," Gabe replied.

 There was a brief, wordless kind of a standoff.

-“...A valued and well-liked member of my staff was attacked, Mister Arés,” Rockefeller said, breaking it.
-“I find it hard to be content that he was left vulnerable over an *irregularity.”*
+"...A valued and well-liked member of my staff was attacked, Mister Arés," Rockefeller said, breaking it.
+"I find it hard to be content that he was left vulnerable over an *irregularity."*

-“Mister Etsicitty is a good friend of my son’s,” Gabe reminded him.
-“I’m as shaken by the attack on him as you are.
-If you want my assurance that I would *never* knowingly endanger him…”
+"Mister Etsicitty is a good friend of my son’s," Gabe reminded him.
+"I’m as shaken by the attack on him as you are.
+If you want my assurance that I would *never* knowingly endanger him…"

-“No, no. I appreciate that you would never *knowingly,* do so…” Rockefeller agreed, pointedly.
+"No, no. I appreciate that you would never *knowingly,* do so…" Rockefeller agreed, pointedly.

-“If only we could see the future,” Gabe said.
-“Like I’ve always said to my kids, the best you can do is be true to yourself, uphold your oaths and stand firm on your principles.
-It’s not a perfect strategy, but it *usually* steers us right.”
+"If only we could see the future," Gabe said.
+"Like I’ve always said to my kids, the best you can do is be true to yourself, uphold your oaths and stand firm on your principles.
+It’s not a perfect strategy, but it *usually* steers us right."

 He stressed the word *‘oaths’* just enough to make it the focus of the sentence.

-“Mister Arés… I hope you appreciate that to my knowledge, Mister Hoeff has only ever done his duty, and his job, and upheld his *own* oaths...”
+"Mister Arés… I hope you appreciate that to my knowledge, Mister Hoeff has only ever done his duty, and his job, and upheld his *own* oaths..."

 Gabe gave him a long, slow look. *That,* he felt, was the closest thing he was ever going to get to an outright admission of foul play at the very highest level.

-“I… appreciate that,” he said.
+"I… appreciate that," he said.
 Neither man broke eye contact.
-“And I hope you appreciate that sometimes… events just have a kind of momentum to them, don’t they?
-When everyone involved is true to themselves and their duty as they see it, the future can become a fixed thing.”
+"And I hope you appreciate that sometimes… events just have a kind of momentum to them, don’t they?
+When everyone involved is true to themselves and their duty as they see it, the future can become a fixed thing."

-“That is precisely my worry.
-I am hoping this unpleasantness won’t escalate any further.”
+"That is precisely my worry.
+I am hoping this unpleasantness won’t escalate any further."

-“There, Ambassador, I think I can ease your worries.
+"There, Ambassador, I think I can ease your worries.
 I had a breakfast meeting up at the Palace this morning.
-The Prime Minister has graciously accepted my resignation.”
+The Prime Minister has graciously accepted my resignation."

-“She has?”
+"She has?"

-“Yes.
+"Yes.
 I… Well.
 My son and daughter-in-law tell me they intend to have a *large* family.
-And the tragic case of Secretary Guillory has made me see that I wouldn’t want, uh, work-related stress to drive me into an early grave and deprive them of their *abuelo...”*
+And the tragic case of Secretary Guillory has made me see that I wouldn’t want, uh, work-related stress to drive me into an early grave and deprive them of their *abuelo..."*

-“No…” the Ambassador agreed. “...No, I suppose not.
-But I hope you’re not falling on your sword over this affair, that’s not what we’re asking for.”
+"No…" the Ambassador agreed. "...No, I suppose not.
+But I hope you’re not falling on your sword over this affair, that’s not what we’re asking for."

-“I know.
+"I know.
 Thank you.
 But I still think the time has come to pass the torch.
-I’ve been in this job for ten years!”
+I’ve been in this job for ten years!"

 Rockefeller nodded.
-“What will you do in your retirement?
-Write a book, perhaps?”
+"What will you do in your retirement?
+Write a book, perhaps?"

 Gabe shook his head.
-“No, I don’t think so.
-I like my privacy… and my discretion.”
+"No, I don’t think so.
+I like my privacy… and my discretion."

 That was the thing he knew he had to believably convey.
 Fortunately, Rockefeller seemed happy enough.
 He smiled warmly, stood, and extended his hand.

-“Well, if you’re determined to bow out of public life…”
+"Well, if you’re determined to bow out of public life…"

-“I am,” Gabe assured him, and shook his hand.
+"I am," Gabe assured him, and shook his hand.
 The Ambassador’s grip was firm and warm, and he added a clap on the shoulder for good measure.
 His smile reached his eyes, too.

 Gabe wasn’t reassured.
 But it was probably out of his hands at this point.
 He’d retire, and keep his head down, and… Well, hopefully when he inevitably *did* pass on, it’d be in thirty or forty years with a legion of grandchildren around his hospital bed.